brennoEudes/brennoEudes/README.md

-### Hi there 👋

-<h1 align="center">Hi 👋, I'm Brenno Eudes.</h1>
+<h1>Hi 👋, I'm Brenno Eudes.</h1>
-<h3 align="center">Over a decade of selling digital products as a marketer, I am now capable of creating new ones as a front-end developer!</h3>

-# Brenno Eudes

-Hi!
-I am Brenno Eudes!

-Over a decade of selling digital products as a marketer, I am now capable of creating new ones as a front-end developer!
+<h3>"Over a decade of selling digital products as a marketer, I am now capable of creating new ones as a front-end developer!"</h3>

+## About
 I'm a creative and results-driven professional, passionate about crafting seamless digital experiences at the intersection of frontend development and marketing strategy, to drive business growth.

 ## Tecnologies